 7. GIMME SHELTER While we’re seeing more examples of the outside being let in, we’re also noticing that the inside is being let out.
 What used to be called a California room is now popular throughout the country.
 Outdoor spaces are getting more deluxe, with better cooking equipment, nicer furnishings, and fire pits (more on those in a moment).
 Many of the outdoor spaces we saw this year are built under a lean-to, providing shelter from the elements.
 A thoughtfully conceived outdoor living space, it seems, can make the difference between selling a home and not.

-; the slideshow was one of our most popular.
+8. FIRED UP Builder Online ran a story earlier this year on fire pits and outdoor fireplaces; the slideshow was one of our most popular.
 Soon after, a survey by the American Society of Landscape Architects showed that fire pits are one of the most oft-requested features for a home’s outdoor living space—second only to outdoor kitchens, and besting a swimming pool by far.
 Is it that instinctive desire to gather around a flame and toast marshmallows?
 Memories of summer camp and strumming guitars round the fire?
 Any feature that helps make a lovely night last as long as possible is fine by us.

 9. UNIVERSAL APPEAL The popularity of spa vacations has given rise to sleek-looking bathrooms that function as a home’s retreat.
 One result of bringing the spa vibe home is the wet room: a shower sectioned off by a pane of glass, with a floor that’s a continuation of the rest of the bathroom, sloped a few degrees for optimal drainage.
 We predict a long life for wet rooms.
 They’re a practical way to design for American’s rapidly aging population with universal design that’s stylish and beautiful.

-Green design is becoming a matter of course, mentioned in passing, rather than shouted about.
+10. PASSIVE AGGRESSIVE Green design is becoming a matter of course, mentioned in passing, rather than shouted about.
 It’s also more a matter of individual circumstances and less a question of black or white.
 As eco-wise homes take on all shapes and sizes, there’s less focus on beefy solar arrays and gee-whiz technology.
 Instead, we’re seeing more attention paid to Passive House standards.
 There’s also less emphasis on chasing certification and more time spent on reducing a home’s energy load.
 One builder in Chicago told us this year that clients send him copies of their energy bills—like baby pictures.
 (How can you not love that?)